 Julia's own experience of learning piano was a similar one.
 Even though she loved playing the piano, loved her teachers and still plays today, after 10 years of piano lessons, she had good playing technique, could read music and play advanced music, but she couldn't do a lot more.
 One day her brother that played guitar as her to jam with her.
 She didn't know what to do, so her brother, who didn't know much piano, worked out something for her to play.
 He ended up having fun and she ended up bored playing the same pattern over and over because she didn't know what else to do.
 Also in her 20's a swing band was looking for keyboardist.
 They asked her if she wanted the job, but she turned them down because she didn't have a clue about how to play in a band.
 This is something that she regretted.

-All of these things contributed to her being motivated to write a piano program where students developed a lifelong love of music and the skills to make the most of opportunities that come their way.
+All of these things have motivated Sykes Piano being developed to give students a lifelong love of music and the skills to make the most of opportunities that come their way.

 “Sykes Music has been running piano lessons in our school for the past year.
 It has been an amazing and valuable experience for all those students that have been trained by Sykes Music.
 A great deal of positive feedback has been received from parents bout their children’s music development and improvement through Sykes Music.”